-Figure 1 illustrates the FORMS middleware specialization process that PLE developers use for their product variants.
-We briefly describe the steps of the FORMS process below:
+Figure 1 shows an overview of the FORMS middleware specialization process that PLE developers use for their product variants.
+We briefly describe the steps in the FORMS process below:

-1. Feature Mapping Wizard: The PLE application developer starts the middleware specialization wizard and begins describing the characteristics of the product to be developed specifying the PIM product-line, domain-level concerns needed for the variant.

-The Feature Mapping wizard maps the PIM product-line domain-level concerns to PIM middleware features.
+- 1. Feature Specification: The PLE application developer starts the middleware specialization wizard and begins describing the characteristics of the product to be developed specifying the domain-level features needed for the variant. - 2.
+Feature Mapping Wizard: The Feature Mapping wizard maps the PIM product-line domain concerns to PIM middleware features.
 The wizard asks questions about the configuration requirements and options of the product for which middleware is to be developed.
 These requirements include distribution features, such as client/server; concurrency features, such as single/multi-threaded, in that order.
 The selected features are also configured along the way as they are selected for composition.
-The wizard can ask further finegrained questions within each individual coarse-grained feature that is being selected to exactly configure that feature.
-The PLE developer response determines the next question that will be asked.

-The wizard then creates initial build configuration files that contain hints as to what source files to include in the middleware build.
-These files identify the starting points for creating the closure sets of source file dependencies where no file within a closure has dependencies on files outside the closure set.
-Note that the FORMS tool understands the middleware code organization including the organization of the source files.
+The wizard can ask further fine-grained questions within each individual coarse-grained feature that is being selected to exactly configure that feature.
+The PLE developer response determines the next question that will be asked. - 3.
+Build Configuration: The wizard then creates build configuration files that contain hints as to what source files to include in the middleware build.
+These files basically identify the starting points for creating the closure sets of source file dependencies where no file within a closure has dependencies on files outside the closure set.
+Note that the FORMS tool understands the middleware code organization including the organization of the source files. - 4.
+Closure Computation (Feature Module Composition): Once the hints are obtained, they are used to create closure sets using an algorithm that systematically composes the source code and files that are associated with each feature into a feature module (FM).
+The closure sets are essentially all the dependencies that are gathered by the tool. - 5.
+Product Variant Composition: The feature modules are then composed into product variants which map to domain concerns directly. - 6.
+Build Configuration Specialization: The build configuration is specialized by adding source files from individual closure sets of feature modules to the build descriptor thereby generating the build configuration file, such as a Makefile.
+For our evaluations, FORMS generates the Make Project Creator (MPC) [8] build configuration file.
+This MPC file represents the part of the specialized middleware that is to be built for the product variant.